8 Best Baby Sleep Tips And Tricks That Really Work For Mamas

 This will help them become more tired and start sleeping faster, so they will need less rocking or walking.

-I have always made sure after a good bath and oral hygiene, I make sure we are in silent environment before turning the lights off and taking them to bed.
+I have always made sure after a good bath and oral hygiene, I make sure we are in a silent environment before turning the lights off and taking them to bed.

 It was not easy as is being written here, it was consistent hard work that I had to do, knowing a minor occasional negligence would take me days back to establish the same routine once again.